erikpukinskis/confgen/README.md

 ### Might happen

+- [x] Need to be more specific about these devServer/library folders.
+I don't want to open confgen up to a multi-package kind of situation, but currently we do technically support multiple packages, you could have any combo of: src, devServer, and api folders
 - Adding an init command that lets you check off which presets you want
 - Adding a system notification when commands have finished
 - PM2 preset
 - Making room for other "ecosystems".
 E.g. maybe there's a separate Webpack ecosystem preset like:
-  `npx cofgen webpack node`.
+  `npx confgen webpack node`.
 - While `confgen` doesn't currently bootstrap a working app, it might be close.
 Maybe in the future running `npx confgen vite react devServer` could fully bootstrap a runnable app.
-- Need to be more specific about these devServer/library folders.
-I don't want to open confgen up to a multi-package kind of situation, but currently we do technically support multiple packages, you could have any combo of: src, devServer, and api folders
 - Adding a `pojo` command.
 Right now the `vite` preset generates a POJO (Plain Old JavaScript Object) by concatenating top level blocks of JavaScript, like `{ server: { hmr: { port: 443 } } }`.
 This seems to be working for now.
 But it means that, unlike with JSON files, you can'd add your own